Ninety-five Theses: Background

 Martin Luther, professor of moral theology at the University of Wittenberg and town preacher, wrote the Ninety-five Theses against the contemporary practice of the church with respect to indulgences.
-In the Roman Catholic Church, practically the only Christian church in Western Europe at the time, indulgences are part of the economy of salvation.
+In the Roman Catholic Church, which was practically the only Christian church in Western Europe at the time, indulgences were part of the economy of salvation.
 In this system, when Christians sin and confess, they are forgiven and no longer stand to receive eternal punishment in hell, but may still be liable to temporal punishment.
 This punishment could be satisfied by the penitent's performing works of mercy.
 If the temporal punishment is not satisfied during life, it needs to be satisfied in Purgatory, a place believed by Catholics to exist between Heaven and Hell.
-By an indulgence (which may be understood in the sense of "kindness"), this temporal punishment could be lessened.
+By indulgence (which may be understood in the sense of "kindness"), this temporal punishment could be lessened.
 Under abuses of the system of indulgences, clergy benefited by selling indulgences and the pope gave official sanction in exchange for a fee.

 Popes are empowered to grant plenary indulgences, which provide complete satisfaction for any remaining temporal punishment due to sins, and these were purchased on behalf of people believed to be in purgatory.
 This led to the popular saying, "As soon as the coin in the coffer rings, the soul from purgatory springs".
-Theologians at the University of Paris had criticized this saying late in the 15th century.
+Theologians at the University of Paris criticized this saying late in the 15th century.
 Earlier critics of indulgences included John Wycliffe, who denied that the pope had jurisdiction over Purgatory.
 Jan Hus and his followers had advocated a more severe system of penance, in which indulgences were not available.
 Johannes von Wesel had also attacked indulgences late in the 15th century.
 Political rulers had an interest in controlling indulgences because local economies suffered when the money for indulgences left a given territory.
 Rulers often sought to receive a portion of the proceeds or prohibited indulgences altogether, as Duke George did in Luther's Electoral Saxony.